Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/README.md

 #### CI process

-The CI process is not showcased in this repository at present and will be added moving forward.
+The CI process is not showcased in this repository at present and will be added moving forward, however the CI scope is represented on the architecture diagram for better understanding.

 There are some gaps to achieve the full automation at the moment, namely the lack of support for SPs.